Sunday, 5 February 2012

 "No."

-"Has a unique flavour... kinda like that leather scrap you've been cremating.”
+"Has a unique flavour... and kinda like that leather scrap you're cremating.”

-“Thank you.” but wondering if he'd even remember.
+“Thank you.” but wondering if he'd even remember to bring me some.

-“Do you know that prairie shag is made from buffalo chips?” wondering whether or not I knew what he was talking about.
+“Do you know that prairie shag is made from buffalo chips?” perhaps testing whether or not I knew what he was talking about.

-"Buffalo chips come from the tail end of a buffalo."
-Curtis advised, doubling over in laughter.
+Now doubling over with laughter, Curtis informed, "Buffalo chips come from the tail end of a buffalo."

 "Is that the A end or B end?"
-Harvey asked, joining in and ignoring for a moment the stacks of claim files on his desk.
+Harvey piped-up, and for a moment ignoring his searching for pens.

 "Mr. Douglas didn't say a boxcar of prairie shag.
 He said a box."
-Travis corrected, joining in also.
+Travis corrected right away.

 "There's no B end on a Buffalo."
 Travis bantered.

-"There isn't?
-Harvey asked, looking up and sounding as if he was hearing this tidbit of information for the first time
+"There isn't?"
+Harvey sounding astounded, like he was hearing this tidbit of a revelation for the first time in his life.

 "Don't mind Mr. Douglas.
 He quit smoking about nine months ago."
-Curtis said, "If he's yelling and cursing, then everything’s alright.
-If he quietly calls you into his office, then it’s time to worry."
+Curtis smoothed-over, "If he's yelling and cursing, then everything’s alright... but if he quietly calls you into his office, then it’s time to worry."

-"Thanks, but what about this?"
-I asked, holding up the offending pipe.
+"Thanks, but what about this?" holding up my offending pipe.

-"Go ahead.
-Don't worry about it.
-Half the big-wigs upstairs smoke pipes, and believe me, some of their tobacco stinks even worse than yours."
-Curtis replied.
+"Go ahead." he encouraged, " And don't worry about it because half the big-wigs upstairs smoke pipes, and believe me, some of their tobacco stinks even worse than yours."

-On Friday afternoon that same week, several positions in the department were eliminated.
-A re-organization had diverted much of the workload to a central location in eastern Canada.
-Thanks to the pride of others I was spared from unemployment because none of the persons whose positions had been abolished wanted to step downward to the lowly position of mail clerk.
-I was grateful for their lack of humility.
+On Friday afternoon that same week, several positions in the Claim Department were abolished, railway parlance meaning eliminated.
+A Canada-wide re-organization diverted much of the Vancouver claims workload to a place called Etobicoke outside of Toronto.
+Nonetheless I was spared from unemployment, because none of my coworkers whose positions were eliminated wanted to step downward into the lowly position of mail clerk.
+I was grateful for their lack of humility, but I learned fast too that in business, corporate changes can be ruthless, and jobs with a paycheck are overshadowed by a constant uncertainty.

-While some work had disappeared with the restructuring, the fewer of us who remained there had more to do.
+While some work had disappeared with the restructuring, the fewer of us felt like survivors left with more to do.
 One positive aspect derived from the upheaval was the effect the changes had on Mr. Douglas.
-The corporation's changes changed his attitude toward those of us who worked for him.
-He began to value our contribution to getting the job done and he began to tell us as much.
+The corporation's changes seem to change his attitude toward those of us who worked for him.
+He seemed to value our contributions to getting the job done, and he began to tell us as much.

-Added to the burden of wanting to find that one special person was now that ever-lurking prospect of possible and sudden unemployment.
-Intentionally, I walked home from work more often to alleviate stress, to think through problems but mostly to avoid arriving at the silence of my three-room closet any earlier than necessary.
-Many days upon arriving at my abode I would silently ask, "God, will a day ever come when I arrive here and find her here instead of this silent emptiness?"
+Many days upon arriving at and stepping inside my abode, I would silently ask, "God, will a day ever come when I arrive here and find her here instead of this silent emptiness?"

-A letter from home had arrived, and in this case home meaning Montreal.
+A letter from home arrived, and in my case, home meant Montreal's West Island.
 My brother Ted was planning to visit Vancouver.
 Ted was going to drive a car as far as Winnipeg but his departure date was uncertain because departure was dependent upon when the car would be ready.
 After delivering the car, Ted's plan was to hitch-hike from Winnipeg.
 The route he would take was unknown; therefore his expected arrival was equally unpredictable.

 The news in Mom’s letter was probably the first good news I had received since I had moved to Vancouver.
 I was excited and looking forward to having someone come and visit.
 To be ready for Ted's unpredictable arrival, the bed was cleaned off and the huge collection of unread newspapers was thrown away.
 The myriad of clippings and piles of other papers that had accumulated were quickly filed in random order into a large box and I promised myself to sort it all out later.